VincentRPS/orca.py/docs/bot_tutorial/building_block_listeners.md

 # Listeners

-Listeners provide an API to listen to and execute code upon the occurrence of specified Discord events.
+Listeners provide an API to listen to and execute code upon the occurrence of specified orcard events.

 ## Listener Basics